Canon 750D versus Nikon D5300

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

 If the count of relative strengths (bullet points above) is taken as a measure, the D5300 is the clear winner of the contest (9 : 3 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 750D or the D5300.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.